 I believe therapy serves two main functions: change and healing.
 Therapeutic change occurs when we take control of our lives and our stories.
 In therapy, I encourage you to incorporate your strengths into a larger conversation about who you are, who you want to be, and how you can get there.
-Change comes from transformation; healing comes from liberation.
+Where change comes from transformation; healing comes from liberation.
 Therapy provides liberation from individual wounds; however, therapy must also be a space for healing and liberation from the effects of systemic oppression.
 With this in mind, I intentionally center your unique experiences so we can work together to explore the ways your mental health is affected by systems of power and oppression.
 I want to create a space where you can bring your full self, with all your complexities and intersecting identities, and feel welcome and safe as we work together toward change and healing.

 My passion is working with LGBTQ+, kinky, and/or poly clients.
 As a non-binary queer person myself, I know what it is like to navigate a world wrought with cisheteronormative expectations.
 I have intentionally integrated my educational career with queer studies.
 While earning my bachelors in psychology, I minored in LGBT studies and was a member of Washington D.C.’s chapter of the Sisters of Perpetual Indulgence, a drag activism organization.
-Since moving to Chicago, I have joined the Chicago Puppy Patrol and completed a 10-month internship at the Leather Archives and Museum.
-Further, I have taught classes on mindfulness and headspace at the Cleveland Leather Annual Weekend (CLAW), the largest annual kink educational conference.
-My desire to be a therapist stems from my friendships in these communities; I want to create a space for healing and change for those who feel overlooked and misunderstood.
+While earning my master’s degree, I completed a 10-month internship at the Leather Archives and Museum, founded a sexual wellness research organization, and received specialized trainings on sex therapy and working with kinky clients..
+Further, I have taught classes on mindfulness and headspace at the Cleveland Leather Annual Weekend, the largest kink educational conference..
+My desire to be a therapist stems from my friendships and personal involvement in these communities; I want to create a space for healing and change for those who feel overlooked and misunderstood.